gammu/gammu/docs/manual/gammu/index.rst

     All messages bellow are sent to number 123456, replace it with proper destination.

-Save text message up to standard 160 chars:
+Send text message up to standard 160 chars:

 .. code-block:: sh